featurepeek/marketing-website/content/blog/the-8-best-tools-for-code-review-in-2020/index.md

 Should the rules not be met in a pull request, Codelingo automatically comments on the pull request and notifies the contributor to be fixed.
 Simple.

-**Pros:**
+- **Pros:**

-*   Can define bespoke code quality rules
+  - Can define bespoke code quality rules
-*   Automatically resolves minor code quality issues
+  - Automatically resolves minor code quality issues

-**Cons:**
+- **Cons:**

-*   Only supports PHP, Python, Go and C#
+  - Only supports PHP, Python, Go and C#

-**Pricing:**
+- **Pricing:**

-*   Generous free plan for public repositories
+  - Generous free plan for public repositories
-*   £15 p/month per organization member, with inclusive assistance to write rules for your most significant issues
+  - $15/month per organization member, with assistance to write rules for your most significant issues

 ## DeepScan